 Floaters are considered to be harmless, and represent a natural process of ageing – natural, but occasionally annoying.
 Floaters become less apparent over time as our eyes and brain adjust to the change, filtering them out.

 In very rare cases, the vitreous gel can become stuck to a patch of retina and cause a retinal tear.
-This can occur in up to 10% of PVD patients.
+This can occur in up to 10 per cent of PVD patients.
 This means fluid can start to appear behind the retina, causing it to detach (retinal detachment) from the back of the eye.
 If a tear develops, then people experience a marked shower of floaters with flashes of light, usually occurring in daylight.
 This requires urgent attention from an eye doctor.

 Floaters, however, do not harm the eye, or cause significant problems, so no treatment is generally recommended.
 If the patient has very severe floaters or cannot adapt, this can affect their quality of vision and interfere with their daily lives.
-Therefore, an operation to remove the vitreous gel (a vitrectormy) can be performed.
+Therefore, an operation to remove the vitreous gel (a vitrectomy) can be performed.

 Vitrectomy surgery carries with it various risks, such as developing cataracts at an earlier stage than they would have otherwise done.
 Cataracts rarely develop immediately after surgery, but rather 2-3 years later.